kuljeet234/Curriculum-Companion/README.md

    - Provide the file path.
    - Run the program to get the playlist.

-Enjoy your curated playlist based on your syllabus!
+Enjoy your curated youtube playlist based on your syllabus!